-Native to southeastern U.S. Generally smaller than C. speciosa, growing 30 to 40 ft. tall, with an equal spread.
-Leaves are 5 to 8 in. long, often arranged in whorls, and give off an odd odor when crushed.
+Native to southeastern U.S. Generally smaller than C. speciosa, growing to 30–40 ft. tall, with an equal spread.
+Leaves are 5–8 in. long, often arranged in whorls, and give off an odd odor when crushed.
 Becomes chlorotic in alkaline soil.
 Resistant to oak root fungus.

 Yellow leaves of ‘Aurea’ are showier where summers are cool.

-Native to central U.S., this tree grows 40 to 60 ft. tall, 20 to 40 ft. wide.
-Heart-shaped leaves are 6 to 12 in. long and odorless when crushed.
+Native to central U.S., this tree grows to 40–60 ft. tall, 20 to 40 ft. wide.
+Heart-shaped leaves are 6–12 in. long and odorless when crushed.
 Fewer flowers per cluster than for C. bignonioides.